The City’s stormwater management program, mandated by the

 The City provides markers and supplies to civic organizations interested in participating in Scott’s Storm Drain Marking program.

-Volunteers can participate in the annual Sweep Scott Litter Campaign event.
+Volunteers can participate in the annual Sweep Scott Litter Campaign event and with Parish Proud.

 Classroom environmental lessons are available for local schools by means of LCG sponsored presentations that cover these topics: recycling, litter abatement and storm water pollution.